-Born in Haiti, and raised in Miami Florida, Kwolanne Felix is a sophomore at Columbia College studying the history of the African diaspora.
-As the creator of the Inclusion and Diversity Task Force at her school, she seeks to advocate for the needs of marginalized students through collaboration and community organizing.
-Kwolanne’s passion for international politics, human rights and gender equality has been expanded through her experiences working in communications with the Council on Foreign Relations and the National Organization for Women.
-Moreover, her time as a research assistant for the Political Science Department at Columbia College investigating human rights and gender issues in African politics has fortified her love for advocacy on an international scale.
+Born in Haiti, and raised in Miami Florida, Kwolanne Felix is a senior at Columbia College studying the history of the African diaspora.
+As the founder of the Inclusion and Diversity Committee at Columbia, she seeks to advocate for the needs of marginalized students through collaboration and community organizing.
+Kwolanne is also a UN OHCHR Fellow, and Scholar at the Saltzman Institute for War and Peace.
+She is passionate about international politics, human rights, development, and gender equality and has worked with organizations like the Council on Foreign Relations and the Malala Fund.
 In her free time, she writes a column for the Columbia Spectator reflecting on nuanced intersectional issues of her community.
-After receiving her BA, Kwolanne will pursue a law degree focusing on international legal studies.
+After receiving her BA, Kwolanne will pursue a master’s degree focusing on public administration and international development.

 Inclusion and Diversity Fund and Committee at Columbia University

 Senior Fellow Kwolanne Felix begins the Inclusion and Diversity Committee of Columbia University to advocate for marginalized students and create an equitable campus.

 Humanity in Action Welcomes the 2020 US Fellows Cohort

 From a competitive pool of applicants, 38 Fellows from the US were selected to join the 2020 Humanity in Action Fellows cohort.